 Remove one or more microphones from the black sleeves and connect to the outlets on the wall using the black cables.
 The outlets are about one foot up from the floor and just to the right of the cabinet.
 There are extension cables for the microphones in the cabinet.

-You can use your laptop for video-conferencing and take advantage of the large screen and its speakers, but you cannot use the microphones in the east cabinet nor the camera.
-There is a VGA cable and a sound cable connected to the wall by the east cabinet.
-Connect the VGA cable to your computer (via a Mac dongle if using a Mac) and the sound cable to your headphone jack.
+You can connect your laptop to the TV to take advantage of the large screen and its speakers, but you cannot connect your laptop to the microphones or the camera.
+Connect the available display cable to your computer (via an adapter if using a Mac).
 Turn on the screen by pushing the “ON” button on the white panel control on the wall.
 Push the LAPTOP button.

 You will then be able to view your laptop screen on the large screen and the sound will come out through the speakers on the sides of the screen rather than your laptop speakers.
-However, unless you have your own microphone for the laptop, you'll still be relying on the built-in microphone in the laptop.
-Similarly you'll be relying on the built-in camera on the laptop.
+You must rely on your computer's own built-in microphone and webcam.

 If you'd like to connect your computer to the network via ethernet, take the purple cable out of the west wall cabinet (the cabinet closer to the door).
 Plug it into the bottom blue jack (marked 260A-443-002-D) of the small white box on the west wall and connect to your laptop.
 Your laptop must be registered with campus to be able to connect to the network.

 You may need to prompt your laptop to recognize the external screen.
 Go to Applications > System Preferences > Display.
 Then under the “Display” tab, if you hold down the “Option” button and hover the mouse over the “Gather Windows” button, you’ll have the option to click “Detect Displays”.
 You may also want to change the screen resolution to 1280 x 768.